 For instance some people write that coming 2nd in a competition is an achievement.
 Why? there are many people who would have come first as well!
 You can say that there were 2, 00,000 participants out of whom you attained a position.
 So the messages are clear; if you know the “Why” and how to “Defend” – Go ahead and include the same as your achievement.

 Here again it is advisable that you consult a senior before you proceed with the final draft.
+While the format of resume for the freshers and work-ex people remains the same, the matter inside differs immensely.
 Your maximum interview might revolve around your achievements & work history (for work ex junta).
 So, it becomes important that you put a very careful thought about ‘what to include’ & ‘what to leave’.

 For detailed reading on the above, please read – How To Crack Every Interview You Sit For